lambdablocks/lambdablocks/README.md

 # Lambda blocks

+## Introduction

-λ-blocks is a library to easily run data analysis programs.
+λ-blocks is a framework to easily run data processing programs.

-It is composed of a registry of predefined "blocks", and it is easy to add your own blocks using Python.

-A block is a snippet of code performing one of these 3 actions:

-* Generate data, for example from a file on disk on from an API.
-* Transform data, for example filtering useless lines, counting, aggregating, feeding an ML engine, etc.
-* Storing results, for example in a file or a plot.
+It allows to declaratively describe a list of actions to take on an input dataset, and get results.
+The list of actions is actually a DAG, a directed acyclic graph, a powerful data structure often used to internally represent data processing programs.
+Every action is associated to a block, a piece of code (usually a function) that performs a particular task.

 λ-blocks runs on top of distributed (or not) data analysis engines, such as Apache Spark, so it leverages all the distributed and fault-tolerance mechanisms present in these frameworks.
 In fact, it can use any framework (and combine them).
 It is simply a way to organize and compose your blocks of code together.

-A topology is written in YAML, and describes the pipeline of blocks through which your data will flow and will be computed.
-Using a simple format allows for many ways to write data analysis programs: writing (and sharing) YAML, or using a graphical interface to compose your topology.

 To sum-up, λ-blocks has the following benefits: